Optimization over Geodesics for Exact Principal Geodesic Analysis

-A recent wave of interest in manifold valued statistics from the statistical community has lead to the development of Geodesic PCA (GPCA, \cite{huckemann_intrinsic_2010,huckemann_principal_2006,huckemann_principal_2009}).
-GPCA is in many respects close to PGA but optimizes for the placement of the center point and minimizes projection residuals along geodesics instead of maximizing variance in geodesic subspaces.
-GPCA uses no linear approximation, but it is currently only computed on spaces where explicit formulas for geodesics exist and on quotients of such spaces.
+A recent wave of interest in manifold valued statistics has lead to the development of Geodesic PCA (GPCA, \cite{huckemann_intrinsic_2010}) and Horizontal Component Analysis (HCA, \cite{sommer_horizontal_2013}).
+GPCA is in many respects close to PGA but GPCA optimizes for the placement of the center point and minimizes projection residuals along geodesics.
+HCA builds low-dimensional orthogonal decompositions in the frame bundle of the manifold that project back to approximating subspaces in the manifold.